zwChan/Clinical-Text-Mining/README.md

  [Fuzzy String Matching against UMLS Data](http://sujitpal.blogspot.com/2014/02/fuzzy-string-matching-against-umls-data.html) and [Fuzzy String Matching with SolrTextTagger](http://sujitpal.blogspot.com/2014/02/fuzzy-string-matching-with.html).

- To put it simply, Currently plan, Clinical-Text-Mining includes three steps:
+ To put it simply, Currently plan, Clinical-Text-Mining includes steps:

- - Normalize the definition(string or other info) of UMLS,  and makes a custom index and tag using Solr, then
+ - Normalize(tokenization, parsing, chunking and so on, maybe use cTAKES or opennlp) the definition(string or other info) of UMLS(or any other metathesaurus) into several features, then makes a custom index and tag using Solr, then
- - Takes the tokenization, parsing, chunking steps for the clinical text to get tags(maybe use cTAKES), then
+ - Takes the same Normalization steps for the clinical text to get the features, then
- - Match the tags of clinical text with the tags of UMLS in Solr.
+ - Match features of clinical text with the tags of UMLS in Solr.
+ - Evaluate the matching result, and find out the best result(s)

- ## Concrete functions as flowing:
+ ## Concrete functions as flowing(Tasks List):

- - Extract UMLS terms (AUIs or CUI and so on) from text.
+ - [x] Extract UMLS terms (AUIs or CUI and so on) from text, just a basic function as an example.
   For example, in the UMLS, for the CUI C0027051 “Myocardial infarction” is the preferred term.
 It has many synonyms such as “heart attack” (A1303513), “coronary attack” (A18648338).
   Each of the synonyms has a AUI (term unique identifier).
-From a plain text, it extracts the AUIs like A1303513, A18648338.
+In this basic task, it extracts the AUIs like A1303513, A18648338 according to the text.
-- TO DO
+    - [x] Use sentence as the basic unit to apply the n-gram algorithm (currently use a line as unit).
+Using opennlp.
+    - [x] Concern the pos of a word when match.(if pos not match, 70% discount)
+    - [x] Filter the gram (in n-gram algorithm) to search by pos, e.g. ignore the gram without noun
+    - [x] Get all the resault from solr, sorted with the score
+    - [ ] Choose a best result.

 ## How to run